Imagine - A fund for the future

 - It is always advisable to consult a solicitor when making or amending a will.
 You may wish to have your solicitor witness a codicil and to lodge a Letter of Wishes with the Will.

 Please note, these are guidelines for your support.

 Legacy Enquiry Form

-Please complete the form below if you would like to know more or speak to our Development Officer.
+Please complete the form below if you would like to know more or speak in confidence to our Development Director, Mrs Belinda Eldridge.